-We often take enquiries from client’s seeking assistance with ‘registering’ their copyright.
+We often take enquiries from clients seeking assistance with ‘registering’ their copyright.
 If you are wondering, this is in fact fiction.
 Under UK copyright law, copyright is automatic and there is no requirement for formal registration.
 As a creator of any literary, artistic, dramatic or musical works, you will automatically generate copyright protection in the work you create.
 It is therefore important that you retain copies of each version of the things you create, as each version will attribute its own copyright.

 If you have been reading our blogs you probably know that this is indeed fiction.
 Under UK copyright law the owner of the copyright is the author of the works.
-The exception to this principle is works created by employees during the course of employment, in this instance the copyright will be owned by the employer.
+The exception to this principle is works created by employees during the course of employment, in this instance, the copyright will be owned by the employer.

 Copyright protection will generally last the life of the author plus 70 years from death (50 years for sound recordings).
 Although work may be published on the Internet freely accessible and downloadable, unless copyright protection has expired it is certainly not free to use.
 Failure to obtain permission will put you at risk of infringing someone else’s copyright.

 If you have an idea that is worth protecting the safest way to protect it is to ensure that you sign a non-disclosure agreement with anyone you disclose your ideas to.

 To what extent can “parody” be used as a defence to copyright infringement claims?

 What is the issue?
 What constitutes ‘parody’?
 The preliminary ruling from the Brussels Court of Appeal sought clarification on ‘parody’ under Article 5(3)(k)-InfoSoc Directive.
 This allowed EU member states to…

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.